Sanchochx/coffee_bros/context/arch_status.md

       - When visible: displays normal sprite
       - When invisible: displays semi-transparent sprite (alpha 100)
       - Ends invulnerability and restores full visibility when timer expires
+    - **Powered-up timer (US-017):**
+      - Decrements powerup_timer each frame when powered up
+      - When timer reaches 0: sets is_powered_up to False
+      - Calls _update_appearance() to remove golden border visual
+      - Powered-up state persists for full duration regardless of damage

 ### src/entities/platform.py
 - **Purpose:** Platform entity for ground and floating platforms